Sentenced to 17 years of imprisonment (Southern District Military Court)

 Adjudication

-On May 13, 2025, the Southern District Military Court in Rostov-on-Don sentenced Andrey Serezhenko to 17 years of imprisonment, with the first 2 years to be served in prison, and the remaining term in a strict-regime correctional colony, plus a fine of 300,000 rubles.
-He was found guilty under the articles on committing an act of international terrorism (Part 1 of Article 361 of the Criminal Code of the RF
+On 13 May 2025, the Southern District Military Court in Rostov-on-Don sentenced Andrey Serezhenko to 17 years of imprisonment, with the first 2 years to be served in prison and the remainder in a strict-regime correctional colony, with a fine of 300,000 rubles.
+He was found guilty of an act of international terrorism (under Part 1 of Article 361).